Help Save Pets - Channahon

 Cities, Towns, and/or Counties We Serve:We are located in Channahon IL in close proximity to Minooka, Joliet, and Shorewood.

-About Our Rescue Group:Help Save Pets has locations in Plainfield, Channahon, Oswego and Hinsdale.
+About Our Rescue Group:Help Save Pets is a humane society that has locations in Plainfield, Channahon, Oswego and Hinsdale.

 At MALLARD POINT VETERINARY CLINIC in Channahon, cats and dogs can be viewed Monday - Friday 9 am to 7 pm, Saturday 9 am to 2 pm.
 Sunday 10 am to Noon.
 No appointment is needed.
 For up to the minute availability information on this pet during the hours shown above, call 815-467-4855